 When I first wrote about installing Pi-Hole inside Docker on my Synology NAS I came up with a solution that required a little modification to the standard DSM (see: Freeing up port 80 on Synology DSM).
 Whilst this worked I was never completely happy with this approach as I never want to modify system files as you can never be sure.

 After a little work and a few updates to the Pi-Hole docker image I feel this is now possible without modification.
 Below is how I achieve this, enjoy.

-Once you have created your container from the development image there are a few steps in the docker wizard that are important.
+I originally used the Alpine version of this image due to it being smaller, however, as this is no longer maintained we will install the latest Debian version.
+Once you have created your container from the latest tagged image there are a few steps in the docker wizard that are important.